Monday, March 30, 2009

 Now for the REAL latest and greatest.

 We all fight over who gets to kiss him the most.
 Of course I always win.
 Zach loves to sit and talk with him.
-Ethan gets him to goo and says "Listen mom he's giving me the goos."
+Ethan gets him to goo and says, "Listen mom he's giving me the goos!"

 Whoa!
 Slow Down

-I have decided I am courageous enough to fly around the world with 3 little boys by myself to escape the heat.
+I have decided I am courageous enough to fly around the world with three little boys by myself to escape the heat.
 I have not decided if I am courageous enough to be without my husband for two months.

 Our things should arrive in two weeks.
 I have missed having music in the house, my shorts (I hope they fit), my pots and pans, and the microwave.